-What kind of testing should I have done for my mental health concerns?
+What kind of testing should I have done for my health concerns?

-Patients often ask Dr. Cain about certain lab tests, their value and whether or not she recommends them in clinical practice.
-Below Dr. Cain describes some of the most popular tests and their clinical efficacy.
+Clients often ask Dr. Nicole Cain, ND MA about certain lab tests, their value and whether or not she recommends them in clinical practice.
+Below Dr. Nicole Cain, ND MA describes some of the most popular tests and their clinical efficacy.

-Dr. Cain selects laboratory testing based on peer-reviewed research of their accuracy and usefulness in the diagnosis and management of patient care.
+Dr. Nicole Cain, ND MA selects laboratory testing based on peer-reviewed research of their accuracy and usefulness in the diagnosis and management of patient care.
 She recommends lab work on a case-by-case basis.

-Below is a quick explanation of some of the tests that Dr. Cain is more frequently asked about and their efficacy in clinical practice.
+Below is a quick explanation of some of the tests that Dr. Nicole Cain, ND MA is more frequently asked about and their efficacy in clinical practice.

 These types of testing have no proven clinical value evidenced by case controlled studies.